stjordanis/genji-jp/README.md

 ## Model Description

-Genji-JP 6B is a model finetuned on our Japanese storytelling dataset based off EleutherAI's GPT-J 6B model.
+Genji-JP 6B is a model finetuned on our Japanese storytelling dataset based on EleutherAI's GPT-J 6B model.
 This particular model is trained on Japanese web novels.

 | Hyperparameter    | Value  |
 |-------------------|--------|